Ming Tombs, Nanjing China

 This is a bud base in the shape of a lotus blossom, a powerful symbol in Buddhism.
 The lotus bud starts its life in the bottom of the pond, in the dirty mud.
 As the lotus grows, it slowly reaches for the sunlight until one day, it emerges onto the surface to water and bloom in its full glory.
 The lesson from the lotus is that no matter how difficult your current circumstance is, as long as you keep reaching for the sun, you will shine in your success.

 I love the pattern of clouds in the sky.
 This vase is carved with stylized clouds modeled after ones found in the artwork of the Far East.
-This type of clouds can be found on various object d' art throughout the centuries from Tibetan weavings to Chinese paintings to Korean celadons to modern Japanese cartoons.
+This type of clouds can be found on various object d' art throughout the centuries from Tibetan weavings to Chinese paintings to Korean celadons to modern Japanese manga.